jenicek001/em340d/README.md

 # EM340D - Carlo Gavazzi EM340 ModBus to MQTT Gateway

 A robust daemon that reads data from Carlo Gavazzi EM340 Smart Meters via RS485/ModBus RTU protocol and publishes the data to MQTT brokers.
-Designed for reliable Data is published to: `{MQTT_TOPIC}/{DEVICE_SERIAL_NUMBER}`
+Designed for reliable deployment on embedded systems including Raspberry Pi.

+Data is published to: `{MQTT_TOPIC}/{DEVICE_SERIAL_NUMBER}`

 Example: `em340/235411W`